xerpi/vita-linux-loader/README.md

 ## What's this?

-This is a kernel plugin that lets you run Linux bare-metal (i.e. without an OS beneath) payloads in ARMv7 non-secure System mode.
+This is a kernel plugin that lets you run Linux in ARMv7 non-secure System mode.

 ## How does it work?